 - In a salad bowl, add chopped lettuce and remaining veggies.
 Season to your taste with salt and pepper and toss.
 Garish and lightly dress salad with simple vinaigrette.

-- 1 - small to medium garlic clove minced1/2 tsp - diced shallot1 tbsp - rice vinegar2 tbsp - extra virgin olive oilSeason to taste with salt and pepper
+- 1 - small to medium garlic clove minced½ teaspoon - diced shallot1 tablespoon - rice vinegar2 tablespoon - extra virgin olive oilSeason to taste with salt and pepper